diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 - balance problems more, i.e. no more $2^2$

-- fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations
+~~- fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations~~

+~~- simplify should be able to return things as a whole number~~

 ~~- rename and replace all fracOperations with just "frac", and rename and replace simplify with simp~~

-- extravalengt numbers